Shopify/js-buy-sdk/guide/index.md

 })
 ```

-You may also wish to use buttons or radio inputs to allow customers to select options, but in any case you will need to keep track of the option name and
+You can also use buttons or radio inputs to allow customers to select options, but in any case you will need to update the selected variant based
-the selected option's value.
+on the user's selection.

 ### Updating selected variant

-When a customer selects an option, we will need to set the `selected` property for that option to the selected value.
+When a customer selects an option, you will need to set the `selected` property for that option to the selected value.
 For example:

 ```js
 var optionName, selectedValue;